gabbo89/EEA2024-2025/docs/1a1_terminal.md

 `-X` enable the use of interactive devices that use X11 protocol.

-In addition with very new mac devices you may have problems with the XQuartz software, in this case you can add the following command line to your `~/.bashrc` file:
+In addition with very new mac devices you may encounter problems with the XQuartz software, in this case you can add the following command line to your `~/.bashrc` file:

 `export _JAVA_OPTIONS='-Dsun.java2d.xrender=false -Dsun.java2d.pmoffscreen=false'`

-This should solve the problem of black windows (on igv) and other graphical issues.
+This should solve the problem of black windows (for example on igv) and other graphical issues.
+If you encounter any problem, remember to comment or remove the section from the .`~/.bashrc` file.

 For any concern, just tell me!

 In order to navigate graphically through the directories and select the files, you can use an FTP client like [Cyberduck](https://cyberduck.io/).
-There are several alternative software options available, such as for example FileZilla.
+There are several alternative software options available, such as for example [FileZilla](https://filezilla-project.org/).

 You will need to set the server address, the username and the password.